Animadversio/PythonSLG/README.md

 - [x] Increase efficiency by approximating greedy policy and merging movement and attack planning! @Oct.17-18
     * This change is SO EFFECTIVE that planning time is lower than .5 sec for each side now!
     * Implement approximate fast search for AOE as well!
+- [x] Economy and Unit purchase design.
+    - [x] Add building castle system.
+    - [x] Add income and funding
+    - [x] Add buying action
+- [x] Make it compatible with previous policies
-- [ ] Optimize efficiency of the copy of unit
+- [ ] Occupy and Factory and barrack.
 - [ ] Prune Search tree, making it less expansion!
 Discard useless moves soon.
+- [ ] Optimize efficiency of the copy of unit
 - [ ] Pre compute a match table to save computation.
-- [ ] Economy and Unit purchase design.
 - [ ] Ability and Buff design, Heal
 - [ ] Ability and Buff design, Summon?
+- [ ] Ability and Buff design, Attack Aura, Defence Aura?
+- [ ] Ability and Buff design, Berserker, Attack + Def + as HP - ?